-- The basis for each rent adjustment ordered; - The duration of the downward adjustment; - The amount of any rent allowed to be restored upon the correction of each condition that provided a basis for the adjustment; and - A requirement that the Mobile Home Landlord provide at least thirty (30) days' notice to any affected Mobile Home Owners or Mobile Home Tenants prior to the restoration of rent.
+- The basis for each rent adjustment ordered; - The duration of the downward adjustment; and - The amount of any rent allowed to be restored upon the correction of each condition that provided a basis for the adjustment. - A requirement that the Landlord provide at least thirty (30) days notice to any affected Tenants prior to the restoration of rent.